dhruvRj18/G1_AWS_migration/Terraform/aws/Readme.md

 Now the load balancer target group health checks should be passing and it should be healthy.
 Go to EC2 > Load balancer > open load balancer and copy dns to another tab and you should be able to see html page.

+Don't forget to run terraform destroy to delete all the resources after you are done.